How to Get Clear on What You Believe After Leaving Religion

 4. Modify beliefs that need modification.

 Some beliefs you may not have to throw out altogether.
 You may just need to modify them so they hold true for you.
-For example, during my spiritual crisis, I knew that I still believed in God.
-But I had to modify the way I saw Him.
+For example, during my spiritual crisis, I knew that I still believed in a Higher Power.
+But I had to modify the way I see that Power.

-I used to see Him as a Being who could be greater than the universe but also here with us.
-Though I still see Him that way in some respects, now I understand Him more as spirit.
-He is the Divine, that something that’s greater than all of us.
-And with that belief I understand how I experience Him in everything that moves me profoundly, especially music.
+I used to see my Higher Power as a Being who could be greater than the universe but also here with us.
+But now I understand that that Power is the Divine—that something that’s greater than all of us.
+And I understand that God is a label people give to the Divine, but we’re free to use whatever label we prefer.

 5. Explore other forms of spirituality or belief systems.

 This step may or may not be necessary for you.
 If you find that you’re clear on what you believe without exploring other forms of spirituality or belief systems, there’s nothing wrong with that.
-But if you’re going through a spiritual crisis, it might be helpful to hear about other people’s experiences with spirituality.
+But if you’re trying to establish a new spiritual foundation, it might be helpful to hear about other people’s experiences with spirituality.

-Maybe there are other ways of believing or experiencing God that you hadn’t considered.
+Maybe there are other ways of believing in or experiencing your Higher Power that you hadn’t considered.
 If you learn about them, you might find new things that resonate with you, and you can add them to your beliefs.
 Keep in mind that this is not a fixed list or paragraph.
-You can add to it and change it as you change and grow in spiritual maturity.
+You can add to it and change it as you change and grow on your spiritual journey—something I mentioned in #3.

 6. Practice what you believe every day.